innermost47/speechcraft/README.md

 - Some videos may have DRM protection (warnings are normal)
 - Try different video URLs if one fails
 - Check internet connection for download issues

+### WhatsApp Export Issues

+- Ensure audio files are in the correct directory
+- Check that the export format matches the expected pattern
+- Verify file permissions for reading audio files
+- For path issues on Windows, avoid trailing backslashes: use `"folder"` not `"folder\"`
+- Use start line option to resume if transcription fails partway through

 ## License